The Studio Room coming soon!!

 What is Hygge?

-A bit of background on hygge; it comes from a Norwegian word meaning “wellbeing”.
+A bit of background on Hygge; it comes from a Norwegian word meaning “wellbeing”.
 Understandably, there is much speculation that it originates from the word “hug”.
-In both Danish and Norwegian, it refers to a feeling of togetherness, of creating a cosy atmosphere that promotes wellbeing.
+In both Danish and Norwegian, it refers to a feeling of togetherness, of creating a cozy atmosphere that promotes wellbeing.